paulin-crtn/ans-saa/serverless/README.md

 Public AWS Service.
 HA, Scalable (Region resilient) and Fully Managed.

-- Great for decoupling applications, worker pools, Batch for future processing, etc.
+- Great for **decoupling** applications, **asynchronous** communications, worker pools, batch for future processing, etc.
+- 1 production group, 1 consumption group (not like Kinesis)
 - Messages `<=256KB` in size
-- **Dead-Letter Queues** can be used for problem messages
 - ASGs can scale and Lambdas invoke based on queue length
 - A single request can have `1-10` messages, up to a maximum total payload of `256KB`
 - Each `64KB` chunk of a payload is billed as 1 request (for example, an API action with a 256 KB payload is billed as 4 requests)